UnQOfficial/void/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Target environments**
-List any specific operating systems or environments this feature would be most useful for.
+List any specific Android versions, devices, or environments this feature would be most useful for.

 **Additional context**
 Add any other context or screenshots about the feature request here.